-Dry eye syndrome is typically more common in older people and women; however, there are many other factors that can cause this to happen.
+There are many factors that can cause dry eye syndrome.
 A common cause of dry eye can be over the counter and prescription medications such as antihistamines, beta-blockers, sleeping pills, pain relievers and many others.
 Overuse of diuretics can also play a role in developing dry eye.
 For this reason, it is very important to inform your doctor about any medications you are currently taking, which can help the doctor in the proper diagnosis of the disease.

 Dry eyes can be diagnosed through a medical eye exam.
 Testing with emphasis on the evaluation of the quantity and quality of tears produced by the eyes may include: